 The proposed development is classed as "less vulnerable".
-Finished floor levels of the terrace (indoor and outdoor) are over 1.5m above existing ground level.
+Finished floor levels are 600mm above existing and within the expected climate change increases for the 20 year life of the unit.
 There has been no history of flooding at the site.

 Mitigation measures ensure that no electrical equipment and fittings are vulnerable to inundation.
 Staff and visitor safety is not compromised.
+Evacuation to higher ground is within a few metres to the west of the studio/office.